blueprint-platform/codegen-blueprint/docs/architecture/executable-architecture-contract.md

 # Executable Architecture Contract — 1.0.0 GA

-**What Codegen Blueprint 1.0.0 GA guarantees, enforces, and produces.**
+**What Codegen Blueprint 1.0.0 GA guarantees, evaluates, and produces.**

 This document defines the **exact, non-negotiable architecture guarantees** provided by Codegen Blueprint **1.0.0 GA** at generation and build time.